Zur deutschen Version.

 even under Windows.

-To use the EMACS "TAGS" feature, you first got to generate a TAGS file specific to the project you are working.
+To use the Emacs "TAGS" feature, you first got to generate a TAGS file specific to the project you are working.
 One possible procedure:

 myGenTAGS.cmd